Kowshik890/YouTubeClone/README.md

 * Comments are stored in DB
 * User can view the List of Videos he/she Liked
 * User can subscribe and unsubscribe
+* User can watch video from suggested bar

 ## Application Architecture